bounswe/bounswe2018group10/application/android/README.md

 # ANDROID

-<p> Final version of android part of the project will be here. </p>
+<p> Final version of android implementation of the project will be here.
+Please look other branches for current version. </p>